 |Model 2253 | A/V MPEG-4,MJPEG,H.264 Encoder/Decoder with Overlay|

-Model 2253 is a compact USB-compatible audio/video codec that is powered from a single USB port.
+Model 2253 is a compact and robust USB-compatible audio/video codec that is powered from a single USB port.
 Its small size (1.5" x 2.75") and low power consumption (1.5 Watts) make it ideal for both portable and embedded applications.

 Multiple, independent video processors allow the unit to simultaneously produce two different video streams from its single composite input and send the streams out over USB.
 One of the streams can be a low-latency uncompressed stream (useful for real time previewing) and the other compressed, or both streams may be compressed.
 Image transformations (resolution, rotation, mirroring) are independently configurable for each stream, as well as compression type and bit rate in the case of compressed streams.